emqx/emqx-docs/en_US/data-integration/data-bridge-gcp-pubsub.md

      }
      ```

-     Subfields from the GCP PubSUb message may be accessed with dot notation.
+     Subfields from the GCP PubSub message may be accessed with dot notation.
 For example, `${.value}` will resolve to the GCP PubSub message value, and `${.attributes.h1}` will resolve to the value of the `h1` message attribute key if such a subfield exists.
 Absent values will be replaced by empty strings.

      **Note**: Each GCP PubSub-to-MQTT topic mapping must contain a unique GCP PubSub topic name.
 That is, the GCP PubSub topic must not be present in more than one mapping.